cloudevents/sdk-javascript/README.md

 /*
  * Checks the spec constraints, throwing an error if do not pass.
+ * @throws Error when it is an invalid event
  */
 Spec.check()

 /*
- * Checks if the argument pass through the spec constraints */
+ * Checks if the argument pass through the spec constraints
+ * @throws Error when it is an invalid event
+ */
 Spec.check(Object)